- Many users complain that their PC cannot project to another screen after installing the latest Windows 10 updates.

 - You need to open Device Manager > go to Display Adapters.

 - Right-click on your display adapter driver > select Uninstall.

 - Wait for the process to complete.

 - Then, you can go to Action, and select Scan for hardware changes.

 Want the latest GPU drivers?
 Bookmark this page and always stay updated with the latest and greatest.

 Of course, as recommended, you can also download the latest drivers directly from your manufacturer’s website.

 Be careful, as downloading drivers manually can be a tedious task, especially if you’re not computer-savvy, but there are tools such as TweakBit Driver Updater that can automatically update all your drivers with just a single click.

-Thus, you will keep your system away from permanent damage by downloading and installing the wrong drive versions.
+Thus, you will keep your system away from permanent damage by downloading and installing the wrong driver versions.